Influence of temperature on the magnetic oscillations in graphene with spin splitting: a new approach: Conclusions

 \section{Conclusions}

 We analyzed the magnetic oscillations (MO) in pristine graphene, under a perpendicular magnetic field and taking into account the Zeeman effect.
 For a constant Fermi energy $\mu>0$ and zero temperature we showed that, due to the Zeeman effect, the MO consist of two sawtooth peaks, each corresponding to one spin.
 Both peaks have the same frequency, but different amplitude and phase.
-We then studied the condition to observe these spin peaks in the MO, where it is shown that it requires high Fermi energy, about $\mu\gtrsim0.1$ eV.
+We obtaining that it requires high Fermi energy, about $\mu\gtrsim0.1$ eV.

 At $T\neq0$ K, the temperature effect is usually considered by introducing a reduction factor.
 Nevertheless, the resulting infinite series cannot be evaluated, and can only be approximated for special cases like low $B$, which in turn difficult the observation of the MO.
 Hence, we took another route by going back to the grand potential.
 From this we obtained that the MO at low $T$ can be expressed as the MO at zero temperature, plus small correction functions.
 These functions are Fermi-Dirac like, each centered around the MO peaks at zero temperature.
 Moreover, they are very small unless the magnetic field is close to the corresponding peaks, which can be useful from a practical sense.
 Using this expression we then analyzed how the temperature affects the observation of the spin splitting in the MO.
 We show that, in order of magnitude, the observation is possible when the thermal energy $kT$ is less than the spin splitting energy $2\mu_{\mathrm{B}}B$.
+One would also expect that any kind of disorder would hide even further the spin splitting observation in the MO.

 We also analyzed the shift of the MO extrema as the temperature increases.
 We obtained an expression which was solved numerically, showing that the shift increases with the temperature and decreases with the magnetic field, implying that the MO are not anymore periodic at $T\neq0$.
 This behavior could be useful to measure temperature changes from the MO.
 For instance, one possibility would be a graphene device which measures the MO around a particular magnetic field.
 Then, by analyzing the extrema shift from its known value at zero temperature, one can infer the temperature.
 Finally, we obtained an analytical expression for the MO envelope, which in turn depends on the shift of the extrema.